devareus/Eclectic-Token-Sniper/README.md

 ### Buy settings
 -    BuyEnabled: Enables or disables the buy of tokens.
 This can be toggled while running by pressing the B key, but it will revert back to the default configured here if the sniper is restarted
 -    MinWalletBalance: Minimum balance in your account for buying tokens.
 The sniper won't buy any more tokens if your balance is below this figure.
 If the balance increases (for example, you send more funds, or a token is sold) it will start buying again.
 I recommend to set this to slightly more than the *AmountToSnipe*, to guarantee that some funds are left to pay for the networks fees when selling.
--    AmountToSnipe: The default amount to buy of each snipped token (in BNB)
+-    AmountToSnipe: The default amount to buy of each snipped token (in the native token of the chain, BNB for example in the case of the BSC)
--    MinLiquidityAmount: Minimum liquidity in BNB in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
+-    MinLiquidityAmount: Minimum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
 -    MinLiquidityPercentage: Minimum liquidity, as a percentage of the total supply, in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
 -    AuditTokens: Enables the audit of tokens before buying.
 You can enable or disable the followings checks separately:
 	-    CheckContract: Only buys if the token's contract is verified on BSCScan and it doesn't contain any of the expressions in the red flags list
 	-    CheckMinLiquidity: Doesn't buy if the available liquidity doesn't fulfil the conditions above
         -    HoneypotCheckEnabled: Using an in-house and in-chain solution checks if a token can be bought, approved and sold before buying.
 It can also check for maximum taxes and gas, using the limits set above
 -    OnlyBuyWhitelisted: Will only buy tokens included in the white list
 -    BuyDelaySeconds: Waits the indicated amount of seconds before buying a token.
 This is usually used to avoid antibots measures, but the Honeypot Check method is more reliable